We ask you, humbly, to help us.

 times higher than that among the general US population.
 The precision of that

-number is in doubt because it was based on two deaths.
+number is in doubt because it was based on only two deaths.
 Sr. Saphier said:

 findings imply that special care is required for women who are Jehovah's